Skip to content

 In previous work, I investigated the nature and scope of conscious self-representation in ordinary experience as well as in specific conditions.
 I developed a pluralist account that distinguishes between several modes of self-representation across conscious thoughts, bodily experiences, and perceptual states – each of which can be disrupted either separately or jointly in anomalous cases, including psychopathologies and drug-induced states.
 I also argued against the long-standing claim that self-consciousness is constitutive of consciousness, which is either trivially true on a deflationary interpretation or unsupported on an inflationary interpretation.
 One upshot of my research is that it is both conceptually and nomologically possible to be conscious without being conscious of oneself in any way.

-Key Questions
+Research Questions

 • Is self-consciousness a necessary component of all conscious experience, or are 'selfless' states of consciousness genuinely possible?